-To: Date: From: dministrator Division Ac dministrator during the first and the District and CCFT, adjunct faculty are evaluated very three years except as provided in 17.6.9.
-This nestions concerning the evaluation prograining agreement. cess, please refer to Article 17 - Evaluation, of the Please acknowledgreturning a copy of e that you have received this Notice of this form to me by of Evaluation by signing where indicated below and - ifth week, your Dean will provide you form to the Dean with a request for a so with the name of the evaluator.
-You then have the econd evaluator (See Article 17.8).
-Acknowledgement I acknowledge that the sem ation, and I understand that I will be evaluated during Date: Signed:
+To:

+From:

+Division Administrator

+Pursuant to the collective bargaining agreement between the District and CCFT, adjunct faculty are evaluated during the first and third semesters worked, and then every three years except as provided in 17.6.9.
+This semester is an evaluation period for you.

+If you have any questions concerning the evaluation process, please refer to Article 17 - Evaluation, of the CCFT collective bargaining agreement.

+Please acknowledge that you have received this Notice of Evaluation by signing where indicated below and returning a copy of this form to me by .

+By the end of the fifth week, your Dean will provide you with the name of the evaluator.
+You then have the option to return the form to the Dean with a request for a second evaluator (See Article 17.8).

+Acknowledgement

+I acknowledge that I have received a Notification of Evaluation, and I understand that I will be evaluated during the semester.

+Signed: